mtrainings/Azure_Kubernetes_Service/README.md

 ### 10. [Dynamic Volumes](Dynamic_volumes/README.md)

    Dive into the dynamic provisioning of volumes in AKS, understanding how to efficiently manage storage for your containerized applications.

+## Prerequisites

+- **Azure Account**: Ensure you have an active Azure account.
+If you don't have one, you can [create a free account](https://azure.microsoft.com/free/) before proceeding.

+- **Azure CLI**: Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on your local machine to interact with Azure services from the command line.

+- **kubectl**: Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your machine to manage Kubernetes clusters.

+- **Git**: Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to clone this repository and access the practice labs.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Contribution

 Feel free to clone this repository and work through the exercises at your own pace.
 Each directory contains a detailed README.md file with instructions to guide you through the lab.
 Happy learning and happy Kuberneting on Azure! 🚀